On Sunday, September 19, 2004, Jacques Villeneuve announces the peace of Shanghai:

 While Ralf Schumacher recovered from his Indianapolis crash and is immediately faster than Juan Pablo Montoya.

-"Returning to drive, I understood what I was losing".
+"Returning to driving, I understood what I was missing".

-On Saturday, 25 September 2004, the qualifying sessions end with a Ferrari at the front, one at the back and the other competitors in the middle.
-The leader is Rubens Barrichello who, as in 2003, gives his best in the finale of the championship: in Shanghai, the Brazilian claims his second pole position - in a row - of the season.
+On Saturday, September 25, 2004, the qualifying sessions end with a Ferrari at the front, one at the back and the other competitors in the middle.
+The leader is Rubens Barrichello who, as in 2003, gives his best in the last part of the championship: in Shanghai, the Brazilian claims his second pole position - in a row - of the season.
 The Ferrari that starts from the back is the one of Michael Schumacher.
 His qualifying lap lasts 500 meters: at turn 1, the German driver stumbles into the most trivial of spins, like Gianmaria Bruni.
 In the modern era, we have never seen the #1 Ferrari so badly placed on the grid.
 For the German driver, it is the worst Saturday of his career.
-In 1995, in Belgium, he set the sixteenth best time behind the wheel of his Benetton-Renault and won the race, today however, he is nineteenth in the official starting grid, just ahead of Gianmaria Bruni who had been slower in pre-qualifying.
-During the race, we will see from which position he will start because the Ferrari technicians could decide to take a new engine, with automatic relegation to the last place, to start from the pit lane to change fuel load or - still with a pit lane start - to use the spare car and adjust it better.
+In 1995, in Belgium, he set the sixteenth best time behind the wheel of his Benetton-Renault and won the race; today however, he is nineteenth in the official starting grid, just ahead of Gianmaria Bruni who had been slower in pre-qualifying.
+During the race we will see what position he will start from, as the Ferrari technicians could decide to fit a new engine, with automatic relegation to the back of the grid, start from the pit lane to change the fuel load, or - still starting from the pit lane - use the spare car and set it up better.

 "We'll decide during the night".